paulenriquez/open-webui-config/settings-admin/Interface.md

 ### Follow-up Generation

-Based on Open WebUI's [`DEFAULT_FOLLOW_UP_GENERATION_PROMPT_TEMPLATE`](https://docs.openwebui.com/getting-started/env-configuration/#tasks), but has been modified to...
+Based on Open WebUI's [Default Follow-Up Prompt](https://docs.openwebui.com/getting-started/env-configuration/#tasks), but has been modified to...

-- Reinforce that questions must be from the user's POV.
-- Refine the quality of the follow-up questions, such that it encourages richer conversations.
+- include dedicated "Context" and "Process" sections that better specifies how follow-up questions are to be formulated.
+- express the follow-up questions to the prevalent style of the conversation through comprehensive writing style guidelines.
+- refine how questions are formatted.

 ```
 ### Task: